mesur-io/post-quantum-signatures/draft-prorock-cose-post-quantum-signatures.md

 This document registers key types for JOSE and COSE, specifically `PQK`, `CRYDI`, `pset`.

-This document registers signature algorithms types for JOSE and COSE, specifically `CRYDI3`.
+This document registers signature algorithms types for JOSE and COSE, specifically `CRYDI3` and others as required for various post quantum signature schemes.

 {mainmatter}